tir38/android-scaling-holo-progress-bar/README.md

 ScalingHoloProgressBar
 ======================

-Updated 9 Patches to allow Android's Holo.Light ProgressBar to be resized vertically
+Updated 9-patches to allow Android's Holo.Light ProgressBar to be resized vertically.
+Includes simple Activity/Fragment to demo ProgressBar.